LinkedIn is migrating to Microsoft Azure

 “It was not,” Shroff told VentureBeat.
 “The integration has really been a remarkable success, primarily along one dimension, where Microsoft has really allowed us independence in decision making.
 And this, I think, stands as a clear example of that independence.
 They have offered us whatever resources we have needed, offered to work with us if we make the decision to move, but the decision has always been ours.”
 The Azure sales team apparently wasn’t even pitching or wooing LinkedIn.
 “We’ve had conversations with leaders on the Azure team.
 They asked questions like, ‘What would it take for LinkedIn to consider Azure?’
 But were we being pitched?
 No.”

-LinkedIn plans to migrate it’s 645 million members over several years so as not to compromise the site’s accessibility, reliability, and performance.
+LinkedIn plans to migrate its 645 million members over several years so as not to compromise the site’s accessibility, reliability, and performance.
 “We think probably at least three years till we’re done, possibly longer than that,” Shroff confirmed.
 “It will be a gradual migration.
 We’ll see increasing workloads on Azure over time, with a pretty significant inflection point, about a year and a half, two years out from now.
 And then kind of an accelerated migration post that.”

 Why Azure and why now?